What will you do at Camp Cooinda?

 This isn't virtual reality.
 It's reality reality.

-There is a Camp Cooinda reunion for campers and leaders in Melbourne each year in late February or early March.
-Details are emailed directly to recent campers and the event will be promoted on the Cooinda Facebook page.
+A Camp Cooinda reunion for campers and leaders may be held in Melbourne in late February or early March in some years.
+There is no reunion in 2018.
+Reunion details are emailed directly to recent campers and the event is promoted on the Cooinda Facebook page.